Seriously? Does there have to be a lesson on how to cook pasta? I think so.

-“But how hard can that be”? you ask.
+“But how hard can it be”? you ask.
 Not very is the answer but I am constantly amazed by how people manage to get it wrong.
 Pasta is most often a major, if not the major component in a dish so it is important to get it right.
 Glossing over the pasta cooking process can result in an average dinner at best.

 A brief history of pasta in the US and UK…